eemonte/Cyclistic_bike_share/README.md

 ## Step 1: Ask

 #### Business task:

-Analyze Cyclistic's historical bike trip data from April 2020 to March 2021 to identify trends for better understanding how annual members and casual riders use Cyclistic bikes differently; Then, generate 3 recommendations based on this analysis for Cyclistic's marketing team to design marketing strategies for converting casual riders into annual members.
+> Analyze Cyclistic's historical bike trip data from April 2020 to March 2021 to identify trends on how members and casual riders use Cyclistic bikes differently; Then, generate 3 recommendations based on this analysis for the Cyclistic's marketing team to design marketing strategies for converting casual riders into members.

 #### Key stakeholders: